JennyYu2/Projects/SQL Database Management/README.md

 ## Database Concepts
 [Back to top](#table-of-contents)

-- Normalization
+- **Normalization**
+  - Ensures the database avoids redundancy and anomalies by organizing into BCNF.
-  - All relations are in Boyce-Codd Normal Form (BCNF).
+  - All relations are in Boyce-Codd Normal Form (BCNF) .
   - Each table has a primary key that uniquely identifies rows.
   - Example: `GamePlayID --> (GID, MID, score, ticketsEarned, datePlayed)` ensures no repeating groups.

-- Keys and Constraints
+- **Keys and Constraints**
   - **Primary Keys (PK):** Every table has a unique identifier (Ex: `MID` for Member, `GID` for Game).
   - **Foreign Keys (FK):** Relationships are enforced (Ex: `MID` in TokenPurchase references Member).
   - **Referential Integrity:** Cascading updates/deletes can be applied to maintain consistency.

-  - Relationships
+- **Relationships**
   - **One-to-Many:** A Member can have many TokenPurchase or GamePlay records.
   - **Many-to-Many:** Members redeem many Prizes through PrizeRedemption.

-   - Queries showcasing SQL concepts:
+- **Queries showcasing SQL concepts:**
-     - Aggregations: e.g., finding members who spent $100+ in a month.
-     - Joins: retrieving all games and their high scores (JOIN GamePlay ON Game.GID = GamePlay.GID).
+  - Aggregations and Joins:

+    Example: Query 2.
+Members who spent $100 on tokens this month
+    ```java
+    // Java query string for SQL query

+    String query = "SELECT m.name, m.tier, SUM(tp.amountSpent) AS TotalSpent " +
+					"FROM hamadayaz.Member m " +
+					"JOIN hamadayaz.TokenPurchase tp ON m.MID = tp.MID " +
+					"WHERE tp.purchaseDate >= ADD_MONTHS(CURRENT_DATE, -1) " +
+					"GROUP BY m.name, m.tier " +
+					"HAVING SUM(tp.amountSpent) >= 100";
+    ```

-     - Selections: filtering prizes based on tickets a member has.
+  - Selections:

+    Example: Query 3.
+Prizes a member can redeem
+    ```java
+    // Java query string for SQL query

+    String ticketsQuery = "SELECT totalTickets FROM hamadayaz.Member WHERE MID = ?"; // Initial query that gets us the number of tickets the member has
+    int ticketNo = ans1.getInt("totalTickets"); // Grab the number of tickets they have as an integer
+		String prizesQuery = "SELECT description FROM hamadayaz.Prize WHERE ticketCost <= ?"; // Get the prizes that the member can get with the amount of tickets they have
+    ```

-     - Ordering/Grouping: listing high scores by member.
+  - Ordering/Grouping:

+    Example: Query 4.
+Highest game score by a member
+    ```java
+    // Java query string for SQL query

+    String query = "SELECT g.Name AS GameName, gp.score FROM hamadayaz.GamePlay gp " +
+					"JOIN hamadayaz.Game g ON gp.GID = g.GID " +
+					"WHERE gp.MID = ?
+ORDER BY gp.score DESC";
+    ```

 ---